- Reference Number: HEY-012/2023

 How is the operation undertaken?

-The cataract is removed through a vibrating needle by a flow of fluid; a procedure called phacoemulsification.
-This is the safest operation at present because the small wound seals rapidly and hardly ever requires stitches.
+The cataract is removed through a vibrating needle (using ultrasound energy), by a flow of fluid; a procedure called phacoemulsification.
+This is the safest operation at present because the small wound seals rapidly and, hardly ever requires stitches.
 The machine we use to remove the cataract is “state of the art”.
-Please note that we do not use a laser to remove cataracts.
+We may also use a laser (femtosecond laser) to carry out a part of the cataract surgery in some cases.

 Can there be any complications or risks?